autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ```

 ## MonoSDF
-[MonoSDF](https://github.com/autonomousvision/monosdf) is built on top of VolSDF and proposes to use monocular depth and normal cues as additional supervision.
+[MonoSDF](https://github.com/autonomousvision/monosdf) builds on VolSDF and proposes to use monocular depth and normal cues as additional supervision.
 This is particularly helpful in sparse settings (little views) and in indoor scenes.
-To train a MonoSDF model in an indoor scene, run the following command:
+To train a MonoSDF model for an indoor scene, run the following command:
 ```
 ns-train monosdf --pipeline.model.sdf-field.inside-outside True sdfstudio-data --data data/sdfstudio-demo-data/replica-room0 --include-mono-prior True

 ```

 ## Mono-UniSurf
-Similar to MonoSDF, Mono-UniSurf use monocular prior as additional supervision for UniSurf.
+Similar to MonoSDF, Mono-UniSurf uses monocular depth and normal cues as additional supervision for UniSurf.
 To train a Mono-UniSurf model, run the following command:
 ```
 ns-train mono-unisurf --pipeline.model.sdf-field.inside-outside True sdfstudio-data --data data/sdfstudio-demo-data/replica-room0 --include-mono-prior True
 ```

 ## Mono-NeuS
-Similar to monosdf, mono-neus use monocular prior as additional supervision for NeuS.
+Similar to MonoSDF, Mono-NeuS uses monocular depth and normal cues as additional supervision for NeuS.
 To train a Mono-NeuS model, run the following command:
 ```
 ns-train mono-neus --pipeline.model.sdf-field.inside-outside True sdfstudio-data --data data/sdfstudio-demo-data/replica-room0 --include-mono-prior True
 ```

 ## Geo-NeuS
-[Geo-NeuS](https://github.com/GhiXu/Geo-Neus) is built on top of NeuS and propose an multi-view photometric consistency loss for optimization.
+[Geo-NeuS](https://github.com/GhiXu/Geo-Neus) builds on NeuS and proposes a multi-view photometric consistency loss.
 To train a Geo-NeuS model on the DTU dataset, run the following command:
 ```
 ns-train geo-neus --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```

 ## Geo-UniSurf
-The idea of geo-neus can also applied to UniSurf, which we call Geo-UniSurf.
+The idea of Geo-NeuS can also applied to UniSurf, which we call Geo-UniSurf.
 To train a Geo-UniSurf model on the DTU dataset, run the following command:
 ```
 ns-train geo-unisurf --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```

 ## Geo-VolSDF
-Same here, we can apply the idea of Geo-NeuS to VolSDF, which we call Geo-VolSDF.
-To train a Geo-UniSurf model on the DTU dataset, run the following command:
+Similarly, we can apply the idea of Geo-NeuS to VolSDF, which we call Geo-VolSDF.
+To train a Geo-VolSDF model on the DTU dataset, run the following command:
 ```
 ns-train geo-volsdf --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan24 --load-pairs True
 ```

 ## NeuS-acc
-NeuS-acc maintains an occupancy grid for empty space skipping during points sampling along the ray.
-It significantly reduces the number of samples used in training as thus speed up training.
+NeuS-acc maintains an occupancy grid for empty space skipping during point sampling along the ray.
+This significantly reduces the number of samples required during training and hence speeds up training.
 To train a NeuS-acc model on the DTU dataset, run the following command:
 ```
 ns-train neus-acc --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan65

 ```

 ## NeuS-facto
-NeuS-facto is inspired by [nerfacto](https://github.com/nerfstudio-project/nerfstudio) in nerfstudio, where a proposal network proposed in [mip-NeRF360](https://jonbarron.info/mipnerf360/) is used for sampling points along the ray.
-We apply the idea to NeuS to speed up the sampling process and reduce the number of samples for each ray.
+NeuS-facto is inspired by [nerfacto](https://github.com/nerfstudio-project/nerfstudio) in nerfstudio, where the proposal network from [mip-NeRF360](https://jonbarron.info/mipnerf360/) is used for sampling points along the ray.
+We apply this idea to NeuS to speed up the sampling process and reduce the number of samples for each ray.
 To train a NeuS-facto model on the DTU dataset, run the following command:
 ```
 ns-train neus-facto --pipeline.model.sdf-field.inside-outside False sdfstudio-data -data data/dtu/scan65
 ```

 ## NeuralReconW

 [NeuralReconW](https://github.com/zju3dv/NeuralRecon-W) is specifically designed for heritage scenes and hence can only be applied to these scenes.
-Specifically, it uses sparse point cloud from colmap to create an coarse occupancy grid.
-Then for each ray, it first find the intersection with the occupancy grid to determine near and far for the ray.
-Then it samples points uniformly within the near and far range.
-Further, it also use a surface guided sampling, where it first find the intersection of the surface and only sample points in a small range around the surface.
-To speed up the sampling, it use a high-resolution fine-graind grid to cache sdf field so that it don't need to query the network for surface intersection.
-The sdf cache will be updated during training (e.g. every 5K iterations).
+Specifically, it uses sparse point clouds from colmap to create a coarse occupancy grid.
+Using this occupancy grid, the near and far plane for each ray can be determined.
+Points are sampled uniformly along the ray within the near and far plane.
+Further, NeuralReconW also uses surface guided sampling, by sampling points in a small range around the predicted surface.
+To speed up sampling, it uses a high-resolution grid to cache the SDF field such that no network queries are required to find the surface intersection.
+The SDF cache is regularly updated during training (e.g. every 5K iterations).
 To train a NeuralReconW model on the DTU dataset, run the following command:

 ```
 ns-train neusW --pipeline.model.sdf-field.inside-outside False heritage-data --data data/heritage/brandenburg_gate